IsPeterHere/Computational-Models/README.md

 ### 2.1 Determenistic finite automata (DFA)

-A deterministic finite automata is the simplest a
+A deterministic finite automata is one of the most intuitive model of automata, in which states ate deterministicly modified by the ordered input word.

-nd most intuitive model.
 The Deterministic Finite Automata.ixx module defines a DFA, and ExampleDFA.cpp provides an example of defining a DFA and querying its language acceptance.